kabisa/theguild.nl/drafts/when-elixirs-performance-becomes-rust-y.md

 ## The use case

 In this use case, we want to calculate the prime numbers in the range of 1 up to 1 million.
-I'd like to show off something a bit more computation intensive than a simple addition of numbers, and also show that Elixir data types map well into Rust.
+I'd like to show off something a bit more computational intensive than a simple addition of numbers, and also show that Elixir data types map well into Rust.

 The code passes a list of numbers instead of just an integer denoting the maximum, to show off that data structures such as lists also translate fine between Elixir and Rust.
 There are a lot more efficient algorithms available for determining prime numbers, but this approach is fine to show the performance difference.

 ## Starting off with pure Elixir

-So let's start off with some coding!
+So let's get coding!
 We'll start off with the Elixir implementation after making a new project.
 In this example the project is called `rust_nif`.

 ```Elixir
 defmodule RustNif.ElixirPrimes do